unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned if get user portals successfully, will along with an array of portal object.
+* `200 OK`: Returned if the user's portals were GET successfully, along with an array of [Portal objects](#portal-object).
 Portal objects contain the following keys:
     * `"PortalName"` - Portal name.
     * `"PortalID"` - Portal ID.
     * `"PortalRID"` - Portal RID.
     * `"UserEmail"` - The user's email.
     * `"Description"` - Portal description.
-    * `"Permissions"` - User’s permission for this portal.
+    * `"Permissions"` - User’s permission for the Portal.
 Possible values are:
-        * `"___admin"` - user is the portal’s direct owner
+        * `"___admin"` - user is the Portal’s direct owner.
-        * `"p_manage"` - user has manager access to the portal.
+        * `"p_manage"` - user has manager access to the Portal.
 This permission grants the same rights as owner.
-        * `"p_m_crea"` - user has create device access to the portal.
+        * `"p_m_crea"` - user has create device access to the Portal.
-        * `"p_contac"` - user has receive alerts access from the portal.
+        * `"p_contac"` - user has receive alerts access from the Portal.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to get callee user portals.
+    * Returned if the caller does not have permission to GET the user's portals.
 * `404 Not Found`: Returned if the user id is invalid.

 ##### Example